flume-cloud-services/database/README.md

 POST /signin

 Body:
-    - name: The admin name given in FLUME_DATABASE_ADMIN by default it's simply "admin"
+    - username: The admin name given in FLUME_DATABASE_ADMIN by default it's simply "admin"

 Return:
     - If success :